Jake2206/automation-work-scripts/README.md

 # automation-work-scripts

-These programs are to automate tasks for my job.
-Most of them import and use the Email Sender program.
-The tasks are things such as sending emails with links, checking dropbox folders for file, and creating individualized service report pdf files.
+These programs automate tasks for my job.
+The tasks are things such as sending and formatting emails with data, checking dropbox folders for submissions (using DropBox API), and creating individualized service report pdf files.
+The programs use spreadsheets (as pandas dataframes) to get data.
+Data includes contact info, links, Facebook ad result metrics, dates, etc.